• Skip to primary navigation

 📖 Recipe

-Overhead vegan 7 layer dip in glass bowl with corn tortilla chips.
+Vegan 7 layer dip in glass bowl by tortilla chips.

 Vegan 7 layer dip